Billmate/oscommerce/README.md

 ### 2.0.1 (2015-10-13)

 * Fix - Utf8 encoding issues on order confirmation.
+* Fix - Products ordered on order mail for card and bankpayments.

 ### 2.0 (2015-06-22)
 Upgrading to the new API